nikeinikei/flying_rocket/README.md

 # Targetting web

 To target the web additional setup is needed.
 Python 3 needs to be installed.
-Furthermore, a specific fork of Love.js (https://github.com/Davidobot/love.js) needs to be cloned and `npm install`ed next to this project.
+Furthermore, a specific fork of Love.js (https://github.com/Davidobot/love.js) needs to beinstalled.
 Now the scripts `build:web` and `start:web` can be used.